CyperStone/car-market-poland/README.md

 ## Project Overview
 * Analyzed and visualized the car market in Poland (e.g the most popular brands and models, frequent features, or price distribution)
-* Created a model that predicts car prices (RMSE ~ 5250 USD) to help people to make a initial estimate of vehicle price range
+* Created a model that predicts car prices (RMSE ~ 5250 USD) to help people to make a initial estimate of vehicle price bracket
 ![alt text](https://github.com/CyperStone/car-market-poland/blob/main/visualization/predicted_vs_actual.png)

 ## Technologies and Resources